 Nashdale Lane Glamping

 Snooze and stargaze alongside the vines?
-That's 100% possible with Nashdale Lane's beautiful glamping cabins.
+That's 100% possible with Nashdale Lane's beautiful glamping cabins, called Rustig and Kalmte, set on their Orange winery.
 Built for two and only 10 minutes outside of town, you'll have luxury at your fingertips while you cosy up on the 60-acre vineyard.

 Each cabin comes with a monsoon shower, kitchenette, BBQ, deck and outdoor lounge, wood fire, and a roomy four-poster queen bed.
 Plus, you're a short stroll from one of the best cellar doors in the region.